ErinZ1234567890/lecture_notes/20_recursion.md

 Now, our factorial function explicitly throws an `IllegalArgumentException` if the user tries to compute the factorial of a negative number.

-This does two things, first it prevents stack overflow.
+- This does two things, first it prevents stack overflow.
 And two, it makes it clear to the user the limitations of our factorial implementation here.

-## Thinkings recursively
+## Thinking recursively

-Some functions just naturally seem to want to be implemented in a recursive manner.
+- Some functions just naturally seem to want to be implemented in a recursive manner.

-Typically, it involves problems that can be solved by breaking the problem up into similar sub problems.
+- Typically, it involves problems that can be solved by breaking the problem up into similar sub problems.

-Factorial is the most obvious one, since the nth case is defined in terms of the (n-1) th case, as we saw above.
+- Factorial is the most obvious one, since the nth case is defined in terms of the (n-1) th case, as we saw above.

 ## Implementing the sum recursively